 Fixed withdrawals leave you with less flexibility.
 Under the same scenario, you’d be given a set amount to be repaid based on your average sales.
 But the final amount paid will always be the same, instead of fluctuating from month to month.

 Well, we’ve covered how MCAs work, so let’s take a look at traditional lending.
-When a business owner is in need of funding they might look for bank loans:
+When a business owner is in need of funding they might look for bank loans through the following steps:

 - Put together a business plan